gvwilson/thirdbit/src/fiction/in-heck/index.md

 This day just couldn't get any worse.

-When she, Sindy, and Gumption were done their business they joined the rest of the party, who were sitting or standing near the front of the wagon depending on their inclination and body shape.
+When she, Sindy, and Gumption were done their business they joined the rest of the party near the front of the wagon.
 "It ain't the stupidest thing anyone's ever done," Thoughtful said from her chair.
 "But it sure ain't the smartest."

 Special Blazes nodded.
-"We'll send word back to your folks as soon as we get to Sandy Bend.
+"We'll send word back to your folks as soon as we get to Sandy Bend," he said to Maddy.
-They must be worried sick.
+"They must be worried sick.
 Meanwhile,
 why don't you let Thoughtful give you a tour?"
-He nodded at the domed building.
+He jerked his thumb at the domed building.

 Thoughtful pursed her lips.
 "You sure that's a good idea?